-The area over which the stock is distributed has decreased a little more since 2012, and it remains concentrated in few survey strata in the centre of its range.
-Mean densities are high in Disko Bay and Vaigat-somewhat changed since 2010-2012 records, declined but still above the 20-year mean.
-Densities increased in the two strata to the west of Disko Bay (W1-W2), increased by five times in W3-W4 north, south, and west of Store Hellefiskebanke, but falling almost to nothing in the Sourthern regions, where densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.
+The area over which the stock is distributed has decreased a little more since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range.
+Mean densities are high in Disko Bay and Vaigat and still above the 26-year mean.
+In almost all strata in the Offshore regions densities decreased over 2013 by about 46% in the Northern regions, 67.8% in W3-W4 north, south, and west of Store Hellefiskebanke.
+Densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.